Oh God no! Here we go again…

 The newest situation to get botched is the one with David Pastrnak.
 A young talent that is capable of goal scoring in high numbers.
 This whole situation with the contract dispute could have been avoided.
 Don Sweeney should have came to Pastrnak about extending his contract last year.
 That is what he did with Marchand.
 Marchand was extended before the season event started.
 Nobody had to worry about the little rat because Sweeney did the right thing with him.
 He has simply waited too long with Pastrnak.
 He no longer has a lot of viable options left since Pastrnak has all the leverage, and wants a high dollar deal.
 The Bruins may not be capable of dishing out high dollar money as of now due to cap problems.

-Option number 2 is the Bruins can wait Pastrnak out.
+Option two is the Bruins can wait Pastrnak out.
 Pastrnak is a young kid and still a restricted free agent.
 If the Bruins were to wait him out and he were to not show up to training camp the Bruins could be at risk of losing Pastrnak for a portion of the season in a contract dispute, similar to how Winnipeg was without Trouba for a few months because of contract talks last season.
 As a Bruins fan, this is obviously not ideal.

 The third option is the Bruins could pay Pastrnak what he is asking, but structure the deal, so that in his first few years he is making just a couple million, but toward the end of his contract the numbers multiply exponentially.
 Pastrnak could end up with a 5 year deal in which he gets payed 2 million in year 1 and 9 million in year 5.
 This is a problem for the cap as well, but it essentially pushes the problem off until a few years down the road when more cap room clears.
-There is a big downside to doing this, and that is often teams don’t feee up enough money for the final years and end up trading their players to clear the cap room.
+There is a big downside to doing this, and that is often teams don’t free up enough money for the final years and end up trading their players to clear the cap room.
 These teams doing cap dumps often end up taking the worst end of the trade.
 P.K.
 Subban and Filipino Foresberg are great examples of players that had a deal structured like this, and their teams were forced to deal them away.
 Ironically, they both not play for Nashville after being traded.

 The fourth and final option is one I hope the Bruins do not do.
 This final option is one in which the Bruins trade away Pastrnak now and get what they can for him.
 This is negative because not only would the Bruins be losing yet another great goal scorer, but they will also be getting less than he is worth because other teams will know the Bruins are in a bind.
 When the Bruins hands get tied, other teams are able to swoop in and get Pastrnack for a great price.

 I think Sweeney needs to get to the table and try to talk Pastrnak down.
-This may not work, and of the 4 scenarios I presented above, the least shitty option is to structure Pastrnak’s deal.
-You may end up paying him more in the long run, but you will have a goal scoring talent locked up for 5-6 more years at a low price for the first few.
+This may not work, and of the four scenarios I presented above, the least shitty option is to structure Pastrnak’s deal.
+You may end up paying him more in the long run, but you will have a goal scoring talent locked up for five-six more years at a low price for the first few.
 The Bruins could always try to get something for him in the future when they have more leverage, or they could find the cap room to keep him.